awegcc/citty/README.md

 # citty
-a ssh client just as putty and smartty
+a faster, simple, light ssh client just as putty and smartty